'People Around The President Are Trying To Stop Him,' 'Times' Journalist Says

 And what happens is that they end up with this incredible witness, someone who has credibility, someone who has access and who has a very good ability to recall the facts and including writing notes in memos to himself between him and his chief of staff that document these conversations.
 In an investigation, that type of witness is hugely consequential.
 And in this case, the president's lawyer was that person against the president.

-On Trump's tendency to demand loyalty at all cost from his advisors
+On Trump's tendency to demand loyalty at all cost from his advisers

 On the final sentence of his book: "The president had bent Washington to his will"